-It is difficult to present a realistic alternative to the measures that were actually taken.
-This is all the more so if one takes into consideration the specific context of the times.
+It is difficult to present a realistic alternative to the measures described above if one takes into consideration the specific context of the times.
 The most crucial challenge that had to be dealt with concerned the overwhelming willingness of the East German workforce to abandon their home for a life in the West.
-The threat of a mass exodus made it impossible to safeguard that part of industry whose products constituted only an insignificant percentage of West German productivity in the international market.
-Other than in Central and Eastern Europe, given the specific conditions in East Germany at the time, this part of industry had to be abolished.
-Moreover, this meant an enormously fast structural change with very high unemployment.
+The threat of a mass exodus made it impossible to safeguard those industries whose products constituted only an insignificant percentage of West German productivity in the international market.
+Other than in Central and Eastern Europe, given the specific conditions in East Germany at the time, these ailing industries had to be abolished.

-THE OUTCOME: INDUSTRIES WITHOUT TRADE UNIONS
+THE OUTCOME: WORKBENCHES WITHOUT TRADE UNIONS

 What is the situation in East Germany today?
-It is evident that, with regard to the industrial sector, the common perception that the East is not catching up is simply not true.
+Comparing the development of labour productivity between 1991 and 2008 for East Germany's manufacturing industry and overall economic situation with the corresponding figures for West Germany it is evident that, with regard to the industrial sector, the common perception that the East is not catching up with the West is not true.
 Until very recently, the gross value-added per employee in East Germany has gone up continuously.
 It rose from just below one quarter of West German standards in 1991 to roughly two thirds in 2000 and reached 78.3 percent in 2008.9

-Only if one looks at the economy as a whole (and not just industry), one might come to the conclusion that East Germany's catching up as massively slowed down.
-However, this is mainly due to some trends that must be regarded as a normalization of the East German economy: the massive shrinkage of the construction industry, a stagnating private service sector and a shrinking public sector.
-It is apparent that these trends are unavoidable if the current dependency on government subsidies is to be overcome.
+The picture is slightly different with regard to the overall economic situation.
+Here, the gap between East and West Germany remains significantly wider.
+The discrepancy in overall economic performance can be traced back to East Germany's shrinking construction industry, a stagnating service sector and falling public investment.
+It is apparent that a fundamental structural transformation of East Germany's economy is absolutely necessary if the current dependency on government subsidies is to be overcome.
 Both the construction industry and the service sector with their focus on the domestic market have to be replaced by an internationally competitive and export-oriented manufacturing industry.
-As economic growth has to be firmly based on a self sustaining and highly productive industry, the economic transition process is moving in the right direction.10
+As economic growth has to be firmly based on a self sustaining and highly productive industries, the economic transition process is, however, moving in the right direction.10